BillJr99/BillJr99.github.io/_pages/cv.md

 Selected Faculty Appointments
 ======
+* Assistant Professor (Visiting) of Math and Computer Science at Ursinus College, 2020-Present

 * Instructor (Part-Time) of Computer Science and Engineering at Syracuse University, 2020-Present

 * Associate Department Head of Undergraduate Affairs in the Department of Computer Science at Drexel University, 2014-2019